-Our corporate headquarters is located in Pittsburgh, Pennsylvania, where we lease approximately 590,000 square feet of office and industrial space pursuant to leases that expire between 2024 and 2035.
+Our corporate headquarters is located in Pittsburgh, Pennsylvania, where we lease approximately 556,000 square feet of office and industrial space pursuant to leases that expire between 2025 and 2035.
 Our Pittsburgh facilities contain research and development and general and administrative functions.
-We lease a test track facility in Pittsburgh of approximately 42 acres pursuant to a lease that expires in 2024.
-We lease approximately 111,000 square feet of office and industrial space in Mountain View, California.
-We lease other office and industrial facilities in San Francisco, California; Bozeman, Montana; Dallas/Fort Worth, Texas; El Paso, Texas; Houston, Texas; Seattle, Washington; Livonia, Michigan and Louisville, Colorado.
+We lease two test track facilities in Pittsburgh of approximately 56 acres pursuant with the leases set to expire in 2025 and 2026.
+We lease approximately 111,000 square feet of office and industrial space in Mountain View, California and approximately 78,000 square feet of office and industrial space in Bozeman, Montana.
+We lease other office and industrial facilities in San Francisco, California; Dallas/Fort Worth, Texas; El Paso, Texas; Houston, Texas; Seattle, Washington; Livonia, Michigan and Louisville, Colorado.